bojand/ghz/www/docs/usage.md

       --reflect-metadata=      Reflect metadata as stringified JSON used only for reflection request.
   -o, --output=                Output path.
 If none provided stdout is used.
   -O, --format=                Output format.
 One of: summary, csv, json, pretty, html, influx-summary, influx-details.
 Default is summary.
+      --connections=1          Number of connections to use.
+Concurrency is distributed evenly among all the connections.
+Default is 1.
       --connect-timeout=10s    Connection timeout for the initial connection dial.
 Default is 10s.
       --keepalive=0            Keepalive time duration.
 Only used if present and above 0.
       --name=                  User specified name for the test.
       --tags=                  JSON representation of user-defined string tags.
       --cpus=12                Number of cpu cores to use.
+      --debug=                 The path to debug log file.
   -v, --version                Show application version.

 Args: